 In the world of the 21st century, everyone is connected to everyone.
 Toys and food, knowledge, people, music and machines are crossing borders.
 The exchange of goods and ideas is the basis of prosperity, freedom, and security.
 International cooperation is crucial to preserve these achievements.

-I work as a diplomat for the Netherlands.
+I am a lawyer and a diplomat.
 As a writer, I devise ideas on global politics and international law to inspire international cooperation.

 I was born in the autumn of 1988 in Southern Germany and studied political science (MSc) at the London School of Economics (LSE) and international law (LL.M.) in Turin, Italy.